-Installation of new large-scale hydro power plants (reservoir based and run of the river).
+Installation of new large scale hydro power plants (reservoir based and run of the river).

 Pakistan has over 60,000 MW of electricity generation potential from hydro power plants (Large scale and run of river included).
 By the year 2012, the gross capacity of hydro power plants was around 7,000 MW.
 There are many upcoming hydro power projects in Pakistan.
-But due to lack of finances, this potential is largely untapped.
+But due to lack of finances this potential is largely untapped.

-As reported by Private Power Infrastructure Board, there will be an addition of 3,000 MW of electricity to the national grid through private investment in large scale hydro power projects.
-Furthermore, WAPDA also has many large-scale hydro projects in the pipeline.
-From those, it is expected that two HPP Dasu Dam (4,320 MW) and Terbela 4th Extension (1,410 MW) will be added to the national grid by the end of the year 2030.
-This will result in GHG emissions reductions of 121,38 MtCO2 from 2012 to 2030.
+As reported by Private Power Infrastructure Board (PPIB) there will be addition of 3,000 MW electricity to the national grid through private investment in large scale hydro power projects.
+Furthermore, WAPDA has also many large scale hydro projects under pipeline.
+From those it is expected that two HPP Dasu Dam (4,320 MW) & Terbela 4th Extension (1,410 MW) will be added to the national grid by the end of year 2030.
+This will result in GHG emission reduction of 121.38 MtCO2 from 2012 to 2030.

-- Economical and sustainable source of electricity - Job creation during construction and operation phase of the project. - Storage and management of water for agriculture use.
+Economical and sustainable source of electricity Job creations during construction and operation phase of the project.
+Storage and management of water for agriculture use.